Noah Webster: Publication

 In 1806, Webster published his first dictionary, A Compendious Dictionary of the English Language.
-In 1807 Webster began compiling an expanded and fully comprehensive dictionary, An American Dictionary of the English Language; it took twenty-six years to complete.
+By 1807, he began work on a more extensive dictionary, An American Dictionary of the English Language, which took twenty-six years to complete.
 To evaluate the etymology of words, Webster learned twenty-eight languages, including Old English, Gothic, German, Greek, Latin, Italian, Spanish, French, Dutch, Welsh, Russian, Hebrew, Aramaic, Persian, Arabic, and Sanskrit.
-Webster hoped to standardize American speech, since Americans in different parts of the country used different languages.
+His goal was to standardize American English, which varied widely across the country.
 They also spelled, pronounced, and used English words differently.
+However, his level of understanding for these languages was challenged with Charlton Laird claiming that Webster struggled with "elements of Anglo-Saxon grammar" and that he did "not recognize common words".
+Thomas Pyles also went on to write that Webster showed "an ignorance of German which would disgrace a freshman".

 Webster completed his dictionary during his year abroad in January 1825 in a boarding house in Cambridge, England.
 His book contained seventy thousand words, of which twelve thousand had never appeared in a published dictionary before.
 As a spelling reformer, Webster preferred spellings that matched pronunciation better.
 In A Companion to the American Revolution (2008), John Algeo notes: "It is often assumed that characteristically American spellings were invented by Noah Webster.
 He was very influential in popularizing certain spellings in America, but he did not originate them.
 Rather ... he chose already existing options such as center, color and check on such grounds as simplicity, analogy or etymology."
 He also added American words, like "skunk", that did not appear in British dictionaries.
 At the age of seventy, Webster published his dictionary in 1828, registering the copyright on April 14.

-Though it now has an honoured place in the history of American English, Webster's first dictionary only sold 2,500 copies.
-He was forced to mortgage his home to develop a second edition, and for the rest of his life he had debt problems.
+Despite its significant place in the history of American English, Webster's first dictionary sold only 2,500 copies.
+He was forced to mortgage his home to develop a second edition, and for the rest of his life, he had debt problems.

 In 1840, the second edition was published in two volumes.
-On May 28, 1843, a few days after he had completed making more specific definitions, to the second edition, and with much of his efforts with the dictionary still unrecognized, Noah Webster died.
-His last words were, "I am entirely submissive to the will of God."
-He died later that evening.
-The rights to his dictionary were acquired by George and Charles Merriam in 1843 from Webster's estate and all contemporary Merriam-Webster dictionaries trace their lineage to that of Webster, although many others have adopted his name, attempting to share in the popularity.
+On May 28, 1843, a few days after he had completed making more specific definitions to the second edition, and with much of his efforts with the dictionary still unrecognized, Noah Webster died.
+The rights to his dictionary were acquired by Charles and George Merriam in 1843 from Webster's estate and all contemporary Merriam-Webster dictionaries trace their lineage to that of Webster, although many others have adopted his name, attempting to share in the popularity.
 He is buried in New Haven's Grove Street Cemetery.